-When comparing and planning a MiCloud deployment, both business and technical factors affect the choice of reference architecture that will best serve the needs of the Service Provider and the Customers they will serve.
+When comparing and planning a MiCloud deployment, both business and technical factors determine which architecture best serves the needs of the Service Provider and the Customers they cater to.

 The architectures include different virtualization technologies, and in many cases, a mix of technologies to take advantage of different features.
 The applications and call server platforms range from on-premise servers and appliances, through Mitel optimized virtual call servers, to virtualized application packages running on the VMware virtual platform.